TL;DR

 Yes.
 The BBB has faced public criticism over the years for grade inconsistencies and for the relationship between accreditation fees and grades — most notably a 2010 ABC News investigation that documented examples that raised concerns.
 BBB has revised its methodology since then and remains a widely-used resource with real value, but informed homeowners should read the grade as one input rather than a final verdict.

-What is the strongest trust signal for an Ohio contractor?
+What is the strongest trust signal for a contractor?

-For licensed trades (plumbing, HVAC, electrical, hydronics, fire-protection, water-well drilling), the strongest signals are an active OCILB or state-board license matching the work, current insurance certificates emailed directly from the insurer, permit history at the county or city building department, Ohio Secretary of State registration, and a physical Ohio address.
+For licensed trades (plumbing, HVAC, electrical, hydronics, fire-protection, water-well drilling), the strongest signals are an official state-board license matching the work, current insurance certificates emailed directly from the insurer, permit history where available, business registration, and a real business address.
+ProFix has board-verified-active license status live in 32 states today and expanding, with Ohio permit data and official board lookup links elsewhere.
 Reviews and BBB grades are useful secondary inputs once those primary checks pass.

 Sources and what we got wrong